AI Use Cases/Professional Services

 Partner override behavior will break the feedback loop if unmanaged

 Senior partners frequently override AI recommendations based on relationship instinct or business development pressure.
 That's legitimate - Sales still owns the decision.
 But if overrides aren't logged with a reason code and tracked against outcomes, the model never learns which human judgments were correct and which weren't.
-Without a disciplined override-logging protocol, the feedback loop that drives model improvement stalls by month three.
+Without a disciplined override-logging protocol, the feedback loop that drives model improvement stalls.

 4. 4